gost-dom/browser/docs/why-gost.md

 #### Mocking becomes an option

-UI tests are typically full integration tests, i.e. when exercising the UI, all layers of the system are exercised, persisting state in a database, and the previous examples were written from the context, that tests were indeed integration tests.
+UI tests are typically full integration tests, i.e. when exercising the UI, all layers of the system are exercised, persisting state in a database.
+The example in the previous section was described in a way asuming tests were written as integration tests.

-But when the test is about the behaviour in the UI, a viable approach is mocking the actual "use case"
+But when the test is about the behaviour in the UI, a viable approach is mocking the actual "use case".

 This ties the test more closely to the responsibilities of the UI layer in isolation.
 The responsibilities of the user interface layer are primarily conversion of user